JG91/CNNPRE/README.md

 You can run cnnpre.ipynb notebook on Google Colab

 ## Dataset (Source PCAP Files)
-Western Regional Collegiate Cyber Defense Competition (WRCCDC) regional competition for 2021, can be downloaded from the WRCCDC archive (available at: https://archive.wrccdc.org/pcaps/2021/regionals/feed1/, accessed on 8 June 2023)
+- Western Regional Collegiate Cyber Defense Competition (WRCCDC) regional competition for 2021, can be downloaded from the WRCCDC archive (available at: https://archive.wrccdc.org/pcaps/2021/regionals/feed1/, accessed on 8 June 2023)

+- GSM PCAP file is located in PCAP folder.

 ## Dataset (Pre-Proccessed CSV files)
 available for download in Data folder.